alces-software/flight-appliance-docs/docs/source/apps/apps.rst

     Installation complete.
     [alces@login1(scooby) ~]$

-.. note:: For Alces Flight Compute clusters launched from AWS Marketplace, Gridware will automatically install pre-compiled binary versions of applications from the **main** repository, if they are available.
-Users can use the ``--no-binary`` parameter to force packages to be compiled at installation time.
+.. note:: Gridware will automatically install pre-compiled binary versions of applications from the **main** repository, if they are available.
+Users can optionally use the ``--no-binary`` parameter to force packages to be compiled at installation time.

 Where more than one version of the requested application exists in the repository, users will be prompted for more information when attempting to install: